 1. Robert Morris Colonials (11-10, 6-0)

-The Colonials are the only unbeaten team in the NEC, despite recently suspending four players.
+Robert Morris is the only unbeaten team in the NEC, despite recently suspending four players.
 Their 6-0 start in conference play is the best start in school history.
-Robert Morris has already defeated Bryant on the road earlier this month, and beat Wagner at home this past Thursday.
+RMU has already defeated Bryant on the road earlier this month, and beat Wagner at home this past Thursday.
 Senior guard Karvel Anderson is currently 2nd in the NEC in scoring at 23.3 points per game, through six conference games.
 He leads all players in three-point percentage at 53.5%.
 The Colonials will face Bryant this Thursday at home at 8pm; the game will be televised on ESPNU.

 This Week: 1/30 vs Bryant, 2/1 vs Central Connecticut State

 They'll have a chance to avenge their lone NEC loss this Thursday in what is shaping-up to be the biggest conference game thus far.
 They have two of the top-three scorers in the conference in junior guard Dyami Starks (20.5ppg) and senior forward Alex Francis (19.1ppg).
 Bryant started NEC play 6-0 last year before stumbling to a 6-8 finish, which included a loss in the first round of the CBI Tournament to Richmond.
 A win over Robert Morris on Thursday would help boost their confidence, and steer the Bulldogs in the right direction as they reach the midpoint of NEC play.